 IV.
 USE AND QUALITY STANDARD

-All products must be manufactured by a vendor licensed through our licensing agent, unless otherwise approved in writing by Auxiliary Enterprises.
-Only Mason’s licensees are authorized to manufacture and distribute all goods and merchandise bearing the name, indicia, trademarks or logos of Mason.
-Additionally, all vendors must maintain membership with the Fair Labor Association (FLA) and pay royalties for use of trademarks, unless otherwise exempted in writing by Auxiliary Enterprises.
+All products bearing a Trademark of the University must be manufactured by a vendor licensed through the University’s licensing agent, unless otherwise approved in writing by Business Services and the Office of Communications and Marketing.
+The proper form of registration notice of ®, or™, or SM must be placed in immediate conjunction with the appropriate mark, unless otherwise exempted in writing by the Office of Communications and Marketing.
+Only Mason’s licensees are authorized to manufacture and distribute all goods and merchandise bearing the Trademarks of Mason.
+Additionally, all vendors must maintain membership with the Fair Labor Association (FLA) and pay royalties for use of Trademarks, unless otherwise exempted in writing by Business Services.

 V. EFFECTIVE DATE, REVIEW, AND APPROVAL

-Administration and Finance
+Senior Vice President, Administration and Finance

 Mark R. Ginsberg

 Revision Approved: October 13, 2014